Obscuretone/obscuretone.github.io/public/posts/en/ten_seconds.md

 How do you show that you made a system easier to operate, reduced future maintenance, improved team decision-making, or noticed the requirement that everyone else missed?

-You can try.
-You can write numbers.
-You can polish bullets.
-You can name the tools.
-But the deeper value often lives in context, tradeoffs, and judgment.
+You can write numbers, polish bullets, and name the tools, but the deeper value often lives in context, tradeoffs, and judgment.

 Those are exactly the things a ten-second screen is least able to see.